opensvc/docs.opensvc.com/source/collector.usecases.rst

             }
         }

-The ``meta.distinct.node_id`` is the number of virtual cluster nodes in the OpenSVC infrastructure known to this collector.
+The ``meta.distinct.svc_id`` is the number of services in the OpenSVC infrastructure known to this collector.

 Number of HA failover services
 ==============================